nair0lf32/zer0ne-blog/content/writeups/HackTheBox/Gunship/index.md

 But blindly modifying it wont help you...you have to know what you are doing

 Actually many articles explain `AST injection` and `Prototype pollution`

-This one by example focus on the "unflatten" usage vuln from `flat` dependancy
+This one by example focus on the "unflatten" usage vuln from `flat` dependency

 This vulneraility also exist in `pug` with usage of `pug.compile()`